Why Should You Take Up Vinyasa Yoga Teacher Training India

 Different styles of yoga were developed by different teachers and taught to their students.
 Each style concentrated on a different method of achieving the various poses and thus, had different effects.
 Styles like Hatha, Ashtanga, Iyengar, Kundalini, Bikram, Jivamukti, and Vinyasa yoga teacher training India are some such examples.

 Yoga started centuries ago in India as a philosophy rather than a form of exercise as most of us see it today.
 It was an all-encompassing concept that meant to reform the body, mind, and soul.
 It meant to create a balance between our inner and outer worlds and keep them connected.
 Yoga helped the practitioners be as aware of their inner selves as of the true nature of the outer ecosystem.
 Thus, yogis not only achieved physical health but also mental acumen and proficiency.
-But as yoga started to spread to the common people in India and the neighboring countries as well as to the Occidental nations, the concept changed.
+But as yoga started to spread to the common people in India and the neighbouring countries as well as to the Occidental nations, the concept changed.

 Earlier, while yoga was still mostly a traditional practice, the styles used to be far more rigorous.
 Yoga teachers stressed greatly on the strict attainment of the various asanas, breathing rhythms, and other activities.
 This stringency relaxed greatly when yoga spread all across India and the world.
 As with any practice, many variations and adaptations of yoga cropped up.
 Some of these became popular and are now taught in many parts of the world.
 But people also still recognize the merit of the traditional styles.
 Hence, we see a coexistence of the old and new styles and often hybrids of the two too.
 The same thing happened with Vinyasa yoga teacher training India too.
 Today, it is taught in both the traditional manner and the remodeled forms.